pritster5/Rooted-Android-Pixel-Update-Guide/README.md

 # Rooted-Android-Pixel-Update-Guide
-A guide on updating the Android OS while rooted | Written for the Google Pixel 7 Pro
+A guide on updating the Android OS while rooted | Written for the Google Pixel 7 Pro | Works across Major OS Version Upgrades

 **NOTE: I followed this guide to update my Pixel 7 Pro from Android 13 to Android 14 and it worked without any isues at all :)**